Neytan30/Neytan30/README.md

 - 👋 Hi, I’m @Neytan30
 - 👀 I’m interested in becoming a full stack developer
-- 🌱 I’m currently learning how to code
+- 🌱 I’m currently learning how to code (one step at a time...)
-- 💞️ I’m looking to collaborate on anything that makes me learn more
+- 💞️ I’m looking to collaborate on anything that makes me learn more (although I'm stil pretty novice on this)
 - 📫 How to reach me elianjulio908@gmail.com
 - 😄 Pronouns: he/him